Definition

 Perhaps the most famous example of a social engineering attack comes from the legendary Trojan War in which the Greeks were able to sneak into the city of Troy and win the war by hiding inside a giant wooden horse that was presented to the Trojan army as a symbol of peace.

 In more modern times, Frank Abagnale is considered one of the foremost experts in social engineering techniques.
 In the 1960s, he used various tactics to impersonate at least eight people, including an airline pilot, a doctor and a lawyer.
 Abagnale was also a check forger during this time.
-After his incarceration, he became a security consultant for the Federal Bureau of Investigation and started his own financial fraud consultancy.
+After his incarceration, he became a security consultant for the FBI and started his own financial fraud consultancy.
 His experiences as a young con man were made famous in his best-selling book Catch Me If You Can and the movie adaptation from Oscar-winning director Steven Spielberg.

 Once known as "the world's most wanted hacker," Kevin Mitnick persuaded a Motorola worker to give him the source code for the MicroTAC Ultra Lite, the company's new flip phone.
 It was 1992, and Mitnick, who was on the run from police, was living in Denver under an assumed name.
 At the time, he was concerned about being tracked by the federal government.
 To conceal his location from authorities, Mitnick used the source code to hack the Motorola MicroTAC Ultra Lite and then sought to change the phone's identifying data or turn off the ability for cellphone towers to connect to the phone.

 To obtain the source code for the device, Mitnick called Motorola and was connected to the department working on it.
 He then convinced a Motorola employee that he was a colleague and persuaded that worker to send him the source code.
 Mitnick was ultimately arrested and served five years for hacking.
-Today, he is a multimillionaire and the author of a number of books on hacking and security.
-A sought-after speaker, Mitnick also runs cybersecurity company Mitnick Security.

 In 2013, the Syrian Electronic Army was able to access the Associated Press' (AP) Twitter account by including a malicious link in a phishing email.
 The email was sent to AP employees under the guise of being from a fellow employee.
 The hackers then tweeted a fake news story from AP's account that said two explosions had gone off in the White House and then-President Barack Obama had been injured.
-This garnered such a significant reaction that the Dow Jones Industrial Average dropped 150 points in under 5 minutes.
+This garnered such a significant reaction that the Dow Jones Industrial Average dropped 150 points in under five minutes.

 In 2015, cybercriminals gained access to the personal AOL email account of John Brennan, then the director of the Central Intelligence Agency.
 One of the hackers explained to media outlets how he used social engineering techniques to pose as a Verizon technician and request information about Brennan's account with Verizon.
 Once the hackers obtained Brennan's Verizon account details, they contacted AOL and used the information to correctly answer security questions for Brennan's email account.